Resource type: Report

 - Invest in effective, high-profile platforms that permit ‘deep dive’ exploration into difficult pasts, in the vein of higher education ‘decolonisation’ initiatives.

-- Encourage inclusive scholarly practices and programmes, alongside participatory learning spaces, in which teachers are invested, and where young people are prompted to ask questions about their personal identities.
+- Encourage inclusive scholarly practices and programmes, alongside participatory learning spaces, with investment from teachers, and prompts young people to ask questions about their personal identities.

 - Support innovative approaches for confronting ‘difficult histories’ with young people.